 Part of an ongoing series of teachings (retreat and Friday) based on the book The Foundation of Buddhist Practice, second volume in “The Library of Wisdom and Compassion” series by His Holiness the Dalai Lama and Venerable Thubten Chodron.

-- Reflection on the three principals of causality and establishing the causes for the mind
+- Reflection on the three principles of causality and establishing the causes for the mind

-- Is not perceiving something negate its existence?
+- Does not perceiving something negate its existence?

 - Seeing the beginningless and endless continuity of the moments of mind to establish past and future lives

 - Accounts of people remembering their past lives

 - Buddha’s teaching to the Kalamas about cultivating positive states of mind whether or not rebirth exists

 - Does it help to examine the events or thoughts or memories to think about rebirth?

 The Foundation of Buddhist Practice 36: Rebirth: Past and Future Lives (download)

 - What would the implications be if phenomena, thoughts, and emotions were inherently existent?